 a dispute resolution mechanism, i.e. how and by whom disputes between the parties arising out of the Master Agreement or Transactions are to be resolved (e.g. arbitration in accordance with the rules of an arbitration institute);

-whether the parties (or anyone of them) shall deliver any documents to the other party in conjunction with the execution of the Master Agreement (e.g. corporate records, list of authorised signatories);
+whether the parties (or anyone of them) shall deliver any documents to the other party in conjunction with the execution of the Master Agreement (e.g. corporate records, lists of authorised traders/signatories);

 details for notices and communications to be exchanged between the parties;

+detail of accounts for receiving payments;

 determination of the “Interest Rate;

-details of any “Credit Support Documents” and “Credit Support Provider”
+details of any “Credit Support Documents” (i.e. any guarantee, letter of credit, margin security arrangement or other instrument evidencing the provision of security) and “Credit Support Provider” (i.e. any parent company guarantor, bank or other provider of “Credit Support”); and

-other provisions that the parties agree to make part of the Master Agreement (e.g. a contractual set-off clause or additional representations, events of default or events of change, etc.).
+other provisions that the parties agree to make part of the Master Agreement (e.g. a contractual set-off clause or additional representations, Events of Default or Events of Change).

 E. Confirmations